shx-haah/shx-haah.github.io/docs/notes/lecture_notes/stat541_week6.md

 - Logistic regression with quadratic feature transformation (without intersection terms) is similar to NB.
 If $p(x\mid y=j)$ is approximately Gaussian, NB is a bit better.
 If this fails, logistic regression is better.

-We should choose between LDA, QDA, NB, and Log regression via cross-validation.

-To use QDA in practice, we estimate $A,b,c$ by plugging the estimators for $\mu,\Sigma,\pi$ (which is easy to compute).
+Generative models are computationally easier than Log regression: To use QDA,LDA, and NB in practice, we estimate $A,b,c$ by plugging the estimators for $\mu,\Sigma,\pi$, which is easy to compute.
+On the contrast, we need optimization techniques, such as GD and NR, in Log regression.

-Generative models are computationally easier than Log regression.

 QDA can run into problems when some classes only have a few observations as we have to estimate $\Sigma_j$ for each class.
 For example, consider image classification of animals.
 Observations $X$ is high dimensional but only a couple of images of Walruses.
 So $\Sigma_{\rm Walrus}$ is tough to estimate, and QDA performs poorly.